tusc/wireguard/compiling.md

 $
 ```

 Go ahead and copy the binary to your UDM/UDM pro.
-At this point you'll want to refer back to the main [README](https://github.com/tusc/wireguard/blob/master/README.md) on how to configure wg0.conf and use the modified wg-go script as included in the tar file.
+At this point you'll want to refer back to the main [README](https://github.com/tusc/wireguard/blob/master/README.md) on how to configure wg0.conf and use the modified wg-quick script as included in the tar file.
+I've included the patched wg-quick [here](https://github.com/tusc/wireguard/blob/master/wg-quick) as well as the diff file [here](https://github.com/tusc/wireguard/blob/master/wg-quick.patch)